Tummy Tuck Surgery (Abdominoplasty)

 Following your abdominoplasty, you can expect some visible scarring which is usually across the lower abdomen area and can normally be concealed by underwear.
 You may feel that your tummy looks and feels strange initially, however you should start to feel better within a few months and gradually over approximately 12 months, scarring will fade.

-How will I feel following the loose skin treatment in Liverpool?
+How will I feel following the loose skin operation?

 After your Tummy Tuck surgery, you will need to rest and take things easy initially as your tummy will be sore and swollen for several weeks.
 A tight fitting support garment will be fitted to help your recovery.
 The corset will help to reduce any swelling and pain, particularly during the first month.